wy1iu/LargeMargin_Softmax_Loss/README.md

 By Weiyang Liu, Yandong Wen, Zhiding Yu, Meng Yang

 ### Introduction
 We introduce a large-margin softmax (L-Softmax) loss for convolutional neural networks.
-L-Softmax loss can greatly improve the generalization ability of CNNs, so it is very suitable for generalization classification, feature embedding and biometrics (e.g. face) verification.
+L-Softmax loss can greatly improve the generalization ability of CNNs, so it is very suitable for general classification, feature embedding and biometrics (e.g. face) verification.

 A mxnet implementation is also available at [here](https://github.com/luoyetx/mx-lsoftmax) by [luoyetx](https://github.com/luoyetx).